MPEDS/protests-analysis/README.md

   Hanna at alex[dot]hanna[at]gmail.com to have these provided.

-  Once you obtain credentials, you should strongly consider creating and uploading SSH public key to the remote server to use passwordless login.
+  Once you obtain credentials, you should strongly consider creating and uploading an SSH public key to the remote server to use passwordless login.
 This is convenient and also much more secure than password entry.
 One way to do so is by entering the following in a terminal: